Every gun owner should own at least one .22 LR firearm. The ammo is ubiquitous…and affordable at around 5 cents a round.

-The single action and loading-gate design means you have to pull back (or fan) the hammer for each shot and load and unload each round individually.
-No speed loaders, no slapping an ejection rod to spit all six spent shells to the ground at once.
+The single action and loading-gate design mean you have to pull back (or fan) the hammer for each shot — loading and unloading each round individually.

-All in all, it’s a very slow-paced, almost zen experience to shoot one, and you can really stretch a box of ammo for several afternoons at the range.
+All in all, it’s a very slow-paced, almost zen experience to shoot one.
+You can really stretch a box of ammo for several afternoons at the range.

 It’s also a great gun for working on your accuracy as the low round count and almost-but-not-quite painfully slow reload will have you picking and placing your shots carefully.

-Yeah, it’ll shoot snakes or discourage predators of the two and four-legged variety, and it’ll certainly make a good training tool for youngins and new shooters, but fun is what this gun is all about.
+Yeah, it’ll shoot snakes or discourage predators of the two and four-legged variety.
+It’ll certainly make a good training tool for youngins and new shooters, but fun is what this gun is all about.

 6. Ruger GP-100 .22